-Al-QADHA: Jurnal Hukum Islam dan Perundang-undangan (AL-QADHA: Journal of Islamic Law and Legislation) only considers original content, that is, articles that have not been published before, including in languages other than Indonesian, English or Arabic.
+Al-Qadha: Jurnal Hukum Islam dan Perundang-Undangan (Al-Qadha: Journal of Islamic Law and Legislation) only considers original content, that is, articles that have not been published before, including in languages other than Indonesian, English, or Arabic.
 Articles based on content previously published only on preprint servers, institutional repositories, or in the thesis will be considered.

-Manuscripts submitted to Al-QADHĀ: Jurnal Hukum Islam dan Perundang-undangan (AL-QADHA: Journal of Islamic Law and Legislation) may not be submitted elsewhere with consideration and must be withdrawn before being submitted to another place.
+Manuscripts submitted to Al-Qadha: Jurnal Hukum Islam dan Perundang-Undangan (Al-Qadha: Journal of Islamic Law and Legislation) may not be submitted elsewhere with consideration and must be withdrawn before being submitted to another place.
 Authors whose articles are found to have been sent simultaneously elsewhere may be subject to sanctions.

 Authors whose submitted manuscripts are found to include citations whose primary purpose is to increase the number of citations to a given author’s work, or to articles published in a particular journal, may incur sanctions.

 Editors and reviewers must not ask authors to include references merely to increase citations to their own or an associate’s work, to the journal, or to another journal they are associated with.